Photo courtesy of the National Register of Historic Places and National Historic Landmarks Program Records: Georgia

-The University of Georgia School of Law’s First Amendment Clinic is defending the right of four homeowners in Atlanta’s Lakewood Heights Historic District to speak on matters of public concern affecting development in their neighborhood.
-The neighbors have been sued by Atlanta landlord Omar Ali for engaging in speech and petitioning that does not support his development interests.
+The University of Georgia School of Law’s First Amendment Clinic successfully defended the right of four homeowners in Atlanta’s Lakewood Heights Historic District to speak on matters of public concern affecting development in their neighborhood.
+These neighbors, who include Heather Graybill, Paula Kupersmith, and Zachary Murray, were sued by Atlanta landlord Omar Ali for engaging in speech and petitioning that did not support his development interests.
+After the court dismissed multiple claims in response to the homeowners’ motion to strike the lawsuit as a Strategic Litigation Against Public Participation (SLAPP) suit, Ali voluntarily withdrew the rest of his lawsuit.

-Central to the public controversy over development in Lakewood Heights is the matter of the Lakewood Heights Elementary School.
+The future of Lakewood Heights Elementary School was at the heart of the controversy giving rise to the neighbors’ public participation and Ali’s efforts to silence them.
 Built around 1915, and remodeled in 1932, the school is owned by Atlanta Public Schools (APS), but has been vacant since 2004 and was declared a “surplus” property in 2007.

-In January 2022, the school was slated for demolition.
-But APS abandoned this plan in response to outcry from Atlanta city planners and the Atlanta Urban Design Commission.
-Later that year, the four neighbors engaged in public comment at public meetings, an online petition drive, and neighborhood canvassing, urging APS to retain the school and to seek community input about its future use or disposition.
-The neighbors urged that APS rehabilitate the historic school building for use as a public good, such as an early childhood learning center or affordable housing units.
-This continued to be the neighbors’ position on the school throughout 2023 and up to the present day.
+Ali asserts that he had meetings with APS in 2020 and 2021 about his proposal to purchase Lakewood Elementary.
+However, in January 2022, APS slated the school for demolition.
+In response to outcry from city planners and the Atlanta Urban Design Commission, APS quickly abandoned this plan and publicly stated that the district would further evaluate and determine what to do with Lakewood Elementary while continuing to take into consideration the interests of the community.
+Later that year, the four neighbors engaged in public comment at public meetings, organized an online petition, and went door-to-door canvassing their neighbors, all aimed at urging APS to retain ownership of the historic school and to seek community input about its use or disposition.
+The neighbors advocated for rehabilitating the school for the public good, such as converting it to an early childhood learning center or affordable housing units.

-Ali had wanted to purchase the school for commercial development purposes, although at no time since declaring the school surplus in 2007 has APS or the Atlanta Board of Education ever voted to sell the school, or put the property on the market.
-In 2024, Ali sued the four neighbors alleging defamation, libel, and tortious interference.
+Ali had wanted to purchase Lakewood Elementary for commercial development purposes, although at no time since declaring the school surplus did APS or the Atlanta Board of Education ever vote to sell the school, or put the property on the market.
+Rather, after scrapping its demolition plans, APS announced in 2023 that it would be partnering with the Atlanta Urban Development Corporation for the historic redevelopment and long-term lease of Lakewood Elementary.
+The following year, Ali sued the four neighbors alleging defamation, libel, and tortious interference.

-The four neighbors moved to strike the lawsuit under Georgia’s anti-SLAPP (Strategic Litigation Against Public Participation) statute, which provides a procedure for early dismissal of a lawsuit that aims to silence or chill speech on matters of public interest or concern.
+The four neighbors moved to strike the lawsuit under Georgia’s anti-SLAPP statute, which creates a procedure for early dismissal of a lawsuit that is lacking in merit and has been filed for the purpose of chilling or silencing speech on matters of public interest or concern.
+Courts recognize that a textbook SLAPP lawsuit involves a developer suing neighborhood activists for having spoken out against the developer’s project in a public forum.

 The Issue